The various metal stamping processes produce metal shavings and dust, which combine with lubricants to contaminate the stamped parts.

 Vapor degreasing involves placing the cold parts in the degreaser for steaming.
 The solvent vapor condenses on the parts, thereby dissolving the oil and all some of the other contaminants.

-To ensure proper cleaning of the parts, they are heated until the temperature is raised enough that condensation on the surface of the parts does not occur and the solvent simply drains.
+To ensure proper cleaning of the parts, they are heated until the temperature is raised enough that condensation on the parts’ surface does not occur and the solvent drains.

 Alternatively, parts are immersed in the solvent and the rotated or agitated using ultrasonics (for the smaller and/fragile components).